animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 }
 ```

-Since all the required services along with the interfaces are setup, let's setup the base function/application that we are going to use for the demo.
+Since all the required services along with the interfaces are set up, let's set up the base function/application that we are going to use for the demo.

 ```c#
 public abstract class FunctionBase